InteractiveAdvertisingBureau/AdManagementAPI/Ad Management API 1.0 BETA.md

 ## Dependencies <a name="dependencies"></a>

-This specification makes use of AdCOM (FIXME: Hyperlink) 1.x for the definition of the Ad object and its children.
+This specification makes use of [AdCOM 1.x](https://github.com/InteractiveAdvertisingBureau/AdCOM) for the definition of the Ad object and its children.

 This specification is not inherently constrained to partners who use OpenRTB during bidding.
 In fact, this specification is also suitable for management of ads used in non-biddable transactions as well. **While this specification is released as a part of the OpenRTB 3.0 framework, implementation of OpenRTB 3.0 is not required to use this specification.** It can easily be used alongside OpenRTB 2.x bidding implementations.